abetusk/dev/projects/laser-spike/laser-spike.md

 ### PCA9685 Module Soldering and Addressing

-Since there are two PCA9685 PWM controllers which are in communication with the Arduino Nano, they need to have separate addresses since they share the communication lines.
+Since there are two PCA9685 PWM controllers which are in communication with the Arduino Nano, they need to have separate addresses since they share the communication lines (also known as a 'bus').
-One only one of the PCA9685 PWM controller, connect the low bit on the 'address' breakout pad.
+On only one of the PCA9685 PWM controller, connect the low bit on the 'address' breakout pad.
 For the single PCA9685 PWM controller, this will change it's address to `0X41` (from the default `0x40`) so the Arduino Nano can address it independently.